tklab-tud/uscxml/README.md

 # Acknowledgments

-This SCXML interpreter is developed as part of the [SmartVortex](http://smartvortex.eu) project funded by the [7th European framework program](http://ec.europa.eu/research/fp7/index_en.cfm).
+This SCXML interpreter is developed at the [Telekooperation Group](http://www.tk.informatik.tu-darmstadt.de) of the Technical University of Darmstadt as part of the [SmartVortex](http://smartvortex.eu) project funded by the [7th European framework program](http://ec.europa.eu/research/fp7/index_en.cfm).